dolthub/dolt/integration-tests/bats/README.md

 ie. `1pk5col-ints.bats`.
 These files were implemented to reuse setup and teardown logic.
 This scheme was quickly abandoned but the legacy remains.

-If you find a bug in `dolt`, we would love a skipped bats test PR in addition to a GutHub issue.
+If you find a bug in `dolt`, we would love a skipped bats test PR in addition to a GitHub issue.

 # Running for yourself